 Waiting Time for Surgeries for Cancer Patients

 - Cancer Patients that require specific surgeries due to their illness are entitled to have the surgery performed within a limited amount of time from when the decision to perform the surgery was made.
-See Waiting Time for Surgeries for Cancer and Blood Disease Patients.
+See Surgery Waiting Period for Cancer and Blood Disorder Patients.

 - In a case where the health fund is unable to schedule the surgery within a the maximum time established, the patient should contact the Arrangements Center in order to receive an earlier appointment.